Security at Postman

 Our applications run on the latest stable version of Node.js, an open-source programming language.

-Postman has controls at every layer and phase to secure its applications.
-We protect our applications during the software development lifecycle, deployment, and operation phases.
-We also minimize risks to our applications by isolating them through containerization, which keeps software in safe containers.
-We also set architectural security guidelines and perform code reviews.
+Postman has controls at every layer and phase of development to secure its applications during the software development lifecycle, deployment, and operation phases.
+We use security frameworks and industry standards throughout our software development lifecycle.
+We further uncover any OWASP vulnerabilities during software security testing before releasing new products or features.

 In addition, our company's automated and manual code review processes search for any code that could potentially violate corporate security policies.
 Importantly, we also train our software developers to follow best security practices around coding and collaboration.